Sydney’s property game in 2025? Buckle up—it’s going to be a wild ride. But for those who play it right, the opportunities are big.

 “The cost hikes have been brutal,” Fabrizio said.
 “But the worst of the inflation seems to be behind us, and that’s giving us a bit more certainty.”

 Supply chains?
 Still a headache.
 “The weak Aussie dollar isn’t doing us any favours—it’s keeping import costs high,” he said.
-“And don’t get me started on the labour shortage.
-We need more skilled workers yesterday.”
+“And skilled labour shortages are adding to the challenge.
+We need more skilled workers immediately.”

-To stay ahead, his company has doubled down on in-house capabilities.
-“Control over costs, timelines, and quality is everything.
-We’ve built our business around that,” he said.
+To stay ahead, his company doubled down on in-house capabilities.
+“Control over costs, timelines, resources and quality is everything.
+We’ve built and continue to build our business around these key themes.” he said.

 The big opportunities: Follow the infrastructure